The art and science of writing

 The professional writing specialization provides students with timely coursework that they can apply in the job market.
 The professional writing faculty, whose experience ranges from the courtroom to the conference room, provide students with an array of skills and problem-solving strategies.
 Students can choose coursework in editing, magazine writing, advertising and public relations, technical and business writing, and document design as well as courses in journalism and creative writing.

 Students in this specialization take courses in interactive media and design, online journalism, copy editing and media standards.
-They select additional courses in various areas of journalism, including magazine writing, opinion writing, broadcast journalism, documentary, entertainment writing and writing for sports.
+They select additional courses in various areas of journalism, including magazine writing, opinion writing, broadcast journalism, documentary, entertainment writing, and sportswriting.

 For students who would like to develop their versatility as writers and scholars, the general track provides a specialization with a wide variety of options.
 With a solid foundation in grammar, style, and rhetorical theory, students can choose to customize a course of study that may include classes Legal Writing, Entertainment Journalism, or Humor Writing, just to name a few.